LounesMD/MMStrokeNet/README.md

 ## Paper :
 The original research paper is currently under review.
 Initial results were presented in the form of an oral presentation at the 13th World Congress for Neurorehabilitation (WCNR) 2024.
 Here is a [link](https://hal.science/hal-04546362) to the paper's abstract.

-## Non-Commercial Use
-The contents of this repository are made available for non-commercial use only.
-You may not use the material for commercial purposes.

 ## Citing
 If you use this project in your work, please consider citing it as follows: